jdcastanier/Chessboard-game/README.md

-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 The game is in Spanish but if there´s people interested I´ll translate it.

 The "graphics.py" document is not my work, it was published by John Zelle for public use and it is necessary for running the main file.